Semantic Programming for Device-Edge-Cloud Continuum: Design of Semantic Programming Framework

 Figure~\ref{fig:cqels20} illustrates the component design of the \system~ framework.
 In general, \system~ consists of three subsystems.
 Subsystem \circled{1}, the RSP processor, extends the RSP primitives of its previous version~\cite{Danh:2011} to accelerate the grounding phase of a SSR.
 For example, multiway joins are used to accelerate the incremental ground techniques~\cite{Danh:2018}.
 The second subsystem~\circled{2} is the SSR component as presented in Section~\ref{sec:sempro}.
 Finally, subsystem~\circled{3} is a stream adaptive federator, which is described in the remainder of the section.

-Thanks to the hardware-agnostic design of its execution framework~\cite{Danh:2015}, the core components are abstract enough to be seamlessly integrated with different RDF libraries in order to port the system to different hardware platforms.
 To tailor the RDF-based data processing operations on edge devices (e.g, ARM CPU, Flash-storage), \system~ can be integrated with RDF4Led~\cite{Anh:2018}, a RISC style RDF engine for lightweight edge devices, to build the Adaptive Federator based on~\cite{Manh:2019}.
-The each edge-based \runtime~ deployment is smaller than 10MB in size and needs only 4--6 MB of RAM to process millions of RDF triples on computationally constrained devices, such as BeagleBone,\footnote{https://beagleboard.org/bone} Raspberry PI.\footnote{https://www.raspberrypi.org/} Therefore, \system~includes an adaptive federation mechanism to enable the coordination of different hardware resources, which in turn enables the construction of query processing pipelines by cooperatively delegating partial workloads to their peer agents.
+The each edge-based \runtime~ deployment is smaller than 10MB in size and needs only 4--6 MB of RAM to process millions of RDF triples on computationally constrained devices, such as BeagleBone~\cite{beagleboard}, Raspberry PI~\cite{pi}.
+Therefore, \system~includes an adaptive federation mechanism to enable the coordination of different hardware resources, which in turn enables the construction of query processing pipelines by cooperatively delegating partial workloads to their peer agents.
 For elastically scale processing load the cloud infrastructure, \system~can use Apache Flink as the underlying software stacks for coordinating parallel execution processes using the approach in CQELS Cloud~\cite{Danh:2013}.
-In particular, we use the EMMA compiling and parallelising for data flow systems in ~\cite{Gabor:2021} to scale and optimize our processing pipelines in the cloud infrastructure.
 This will lay the foundation for an integration of the adaptive optimizer with the cloud-based stream scheduler and operation allocations.

 The Adaptive Federator acts as the query rewriter, which dynamically divides the input query into sub-queries.
 The rewriter then pushes the sub-queries as close to the streaming source device as possible by following the predicate push down approach used in common logical optimisation algorithms.
 The metadata subscribed to by the other \runtime~is stored locally.
 Similar to~\cite{Dell:2017}, such metadata allows the endpoint services of a \runtime~to be discovered via the Adaptive Federator.
 When the Adaptive Federator sends out a sub-query, it notifies the Stream Input Handler to subscribe and listens to the results returning from the sub-query.
 On the other hand, the Stream Output Handler sends out the sub-queries to other devices or sends back the results to the requester.